-We have now entered a new stage in the country’s efforts to limit the impact of the coronavirus pandemic which, whilst heading in the right direction, still involves significant restrictions on our daily lives.
-So, we are still being challenged to do things differently to continue to protect ourselves and those around us, while also protecting the health and welfare of our horses.
+With the majority of the country continuing to see restrictions eased, the “new normal” is still placing significant changes on our everyday lives.
+We are still being challenged to do things differently to continue to protect ourselves and those around us, while also protecting the health and welfare of our horses.

-Guidelines (and sometimes regulations) for England, Wales, Scotland and Northern Ireland can vary considerably, so do refer to your country’s own national guidance before making decisions.
+Guidelines and regulations between, and also within certain parts of, England, Wales, Scotland and Northern Ireland can vary, with some areas in a local lockdown.
+Often any changes are being made at very short notice, so it is important you refer to your area’s own guidance before making decisions.
 However, the key principles that we all need to constantly keep in mind to minimise risk as we care for and manage our horses are:

 - Remember and act on the core messages of restricting the spread of the virus – regular hand washing, maintaining social distancing and self-isolating when required

-- Any change in management of our horses during these challenging times needs to be done gradually – especially when roughing off or bringing a horse back into work
+- Any change in management of our horses needs to be carried out gradually

 Visits to care for my horse

-If your horse is not kept at home, do look to minimise the number of visits you make.
-A buddy system will help share visits, ensuring your horse is seen as regularly as they need (especially if they have EMS or laminitis) and reduce the number of people visiting a yard throughout the day.
+If your horse is not kept at home, ensure that social distancing is maintained between yourself and other horse owners when attending the yard or premises.
 Continue to disinfect any shared equipment, such as wheelbarrows or shaving forks, between users and – most importantly – wash your hands regularly after touching any piece of equipment and your horse.

 What about health and veterinary care?

-- Consultations via phone are possible and to help with that have as much information available to hand as you can (e.g. your horse’s temperature, respiration and heart rate) when you contact them to discuss your horse’s requirements
+Consultations via phone continue to be offered.
+If you arrange a phone consultation with your vet it can be really helpful to have as much information available to hand as you can (e.g. your horse’s temperature, respiration and heart rate) when you contact them to discuss your horse’s requirements.

 Do I still need to plan ahead?

-For sure, yes.
-There is the chance that we may have to return to more restrictive lockdown conditions again – and we must also still be aware that we could fall ill – Covid-19 has not gone away:
+Yes.
+There is the chance that some or all of us may have to return to more restrictive lockdown conditions again – and we must also bear in mind that we could fall ill – Covid-19 has not gone away.

 - Ensure that your vet’s contact details are included and what steps you want taken in case of an emergency if you are not contactable